 Simplifying Software Development

 Teams face a wide variety of tasks during all phases of software development.
-Before even the actual software implementation, documentation and graphical models must be created.
+Before even the actual software implementation, you should measure your candidates programming skills, as well as create software documentation and graphical models must be created.
 Describing data structures, system architecture, or application scenarios.
 As soon as you start writing code, unavoidable bugs in software development will arise.
 Therefore, teams can manage them efficiently and systematically.
 In order to discover bugs as soon as possible, testers should be involved in the development process from an early stage.
 For this, it is necessary to automate deployment and testing processes.
 And avoid waiting in front of the computer for a new available release for QA or beta testers.

 To successfully cope with these and other challenges, software teams depend on professional solutions to accelerate their development work.
 By using the right tools and solutions, developers can recoup valuable time.
 So, they can invest in more important tasks that create real added value for the user.
 Such as an intuitive and visually appealing user interface, a well-thought-out user experience, and, above all, useful functionalities.
 Below, we introduce innovative cloud tools used by productive software teams around the world.